November 22, 2024

 The Opportunists

-The motivation of agents and managers who accept invitations from these predatory businesses is most likely purely financial.
+The motivation of agents and managers who accept invitations from these predatory businesses is purely financial.
 Agents who attend talent showcases typically:

 • receive a good portion of what the actors paid as compensation,